equinor/appsec/docs/guidelines/git-signed-commits.md

 - Use SSH, with a passphrase protected private key, to sign your Git commits
 - Use separate SSH keys for signing and authentication
 - Use branch protection and required signed Git commits
+- GitHub Codespaces sign commits for you, but be aware of a few [caveats](signing-on-github-codespaces)

 ## Signing methods